J Clin Aesthet Dermatol. 2020;13(9):15–20

 The study protocol was adherent with Good Clinical Practice, the Declaration of Helsinki, and national and regional regulations.
 Before commencing the study, each patient, or the legal guardian if the patient was under the legal age of consent, provided written informed consent.

 Eligibility criteria.
-Eligible participants were patients with acne in good general health, who had ?5 facial nodules, were aged 12 to 45 years, and weighed 40 to 110kg.
+Eligible participants were patients with acne in good general health, who had 5 or more facial nodules, were aged 12 to 45 years, and weighed 40 to 110kg.
 Female patients were required to be nonpregnant and nonlactating.
 Participants were not eligible if they had any prior exposure to systemic retinoids, including isotretinoin.
 Other exclusion criteria included any skin disease or condition that might interfere with the evaluation or treatment of acne; history or presence of any clinically significant unstable medical condition that might pose a risk to the safety of the patient, as determined by investigator opinion; history of a major psychiatric condition; and history, or suspected history, of excessive alcohol or drug abuse.

 Women of childbearing potential had to have monthly negative serum pregnancy test results.
 They were also required to use two forms of effective contraception simultaneously for at least one month before, during, and at least one month after Lidose-isotretinoin treatment, following iPLEDGE® requirements.10 Alternatively, they could commit to continuous abstinence from heterosexual intercourse.

 Procedure.
-During the ATP, eligible patients received Lidose-isotretinoin capsules twice daily without food (>1 hour before the next meal or ?2 hours after ingestion of food or beverages other than water) for 20 weeks.
+During the ATP, eligible patients received Lidose-isotretinoin capsules twice daily without food (>1 hour before the next meal or at least 2 hours after ingestion of food or beverages other than water) for 20 weeks.
 To attain a target cumulative dosage of 120 to 150mg/kg, patients received an initial dosage of 0.5mg/kg/day for four weeks, followed by 1.0mg/kg/day for 16 weeks.
 Each dosage was divided into two daily doses.

 Patient visits occurred throughout treatment at Weeks 2, 4, 8, 12, 16, and 20.
 At baseline and Weeks 4, 8, 12, 16, and 20, patients underwent QoL and acne severity assessments and lesion counts.
 Adverse event (AE) and clinical laboratory assessments occurred at all visits.
 Any patient who discontinued was invited to receive an end-of-treatment (EOT) assessment identical to the assessment scheduled for Week 20.